Search potential for direct slepton pair production at the CEPC with $\sqrt{s}$ = 360 GeV: Search for direct slepton production

-The event reconstruction consists of track, particle flow, and compound physics object reconstruction.
-Tracks are reconstructed from hits in the detector by Clupatra~\cite{Gaede_2014}.
-Particle flow reconstruction uses the tracks and the calorimeter hits to reconstruct single particle physics objects.
-The output of particle flow reconstruction can be used to reconstruct compound physics objects such as converted photons, taus, and jets.
-The identification efficiency of light leptons (electrons/muons) is higher than 99.5\% for energies above 2 GeV~\cite{Yu:2017mpx}.
-For electrons and muons with energies below 1 GeV at the edge of the barrel region or the overlap region of the barrel and endcap, the identification efficiency is around 90\%.
-The recoil system consists of all the particles except the two opposite sign (OS) charged leptons.
-Without considering the beam energy spread, the resolution of the reconstructed recoil mass is between 300 and 400 MeV~\cite{Kilian:2011sepTEPJC}.
+Event reconstruction includes three main components: track reconstruction, particle flow reconstruction, and compound physics object reconstruction.
+Tracks are reconstructed from detector hits using \texttt{Clupatra}~\cite{Gaede_2014}.
+Particle flow reconstruction combines track and calorimeter information to reconstruct individual particle-level objects, which are then used to build compound physics objects such as converted photons, taus, and jets.
+The identification efficiency for light leptons (electrons and muons) exceeds 99.5\% for particles with energies above 2\,GeV~\cite{Yu:2017mpx}.
+For electrons and muons with energies below 1\,GeV, particularly those in the barrel edge or barrel-endcap transition regions, the identification efficiency is approximately 90\%.